Kong/docs.konghq.com/app/docs/0.13.x/proxy.md

 ## Conclusion

-Through this guide, we hope you gained knowledge of the underlying proxying mechanism of Kong, from how is a request matched to an API, to how to allow for using the WebSocket protocol or setup SSL for an API.
+Through this guide, we hope you gained knowledge of the underlying proxying mechanism of Kong, from how does a request match a Route to be routed to its associated Service, on to how to allow for using the WebSocket protocol or setup dynamic SSL certificates.

 This website is Open-Source and can be found at [github.com/Mashape/getkong.org](https://github.com/Mashape/getkong.org/).
 Feel free to provide feedback to this document there, or propose improvements!

-If not already done, we suggest that you also read the [Load balancing Reference][load-balancing-reference], as it closely relates to the topic we just covered.
+If you haven't already, we suggest that you also read the [Load balancing Reference][load-balancing-reference], as it closely relates to the topic we just covered.

 [Back to TOC](#table-of-contents)

 [plugin-configuration-object]: /docs/{{page.kong_version}}/admin-api#plugin-object
 [plugin-development-guide]: /docs/{{page.kong_version}}/plugin-development
+[plugin-association-rules]: /docs/{{page.kong_version}}/admin-api/#precedence
 [load-balancing-reference]: /docs/{{page.kong_version}}/loadbalancing
 [configuration-reference]: /docs/{{page.kong_version}}/configuration-reference
-[adding-your-api]: /docs/{{page.kong_version}}/getting-started/adding-your-api
+[configuration-trusted-ips]: /docs/{{page.kong_version}}/configuration/#trusted_ips
+[proxy-your-first-request]: /docs/{{page.kong_version}}/getting-started/proxy-your-first-request
 [API]: /docs/{{page.kong_version}}/admin-api

 [ngx-http-proxy-module]: http://nginx.org/en/docs/http/ngx_http_proxy_module.html